Arbitration

 Costs

-The general rule is that the tribunal shall determine its own compensation and the settlement of its expenses.
-The tribunal may order the parties to provide security for the costs of the tribunal in advance of the proceedings.
-The determination of costs shall be included in the award or the order termination the case, and the amount falls due for payment one month after the award or order is made.
-If requested by either of the parties, the tribunal shall allocate the costs of the tribunal between the parties as it sees fit.
-Furthermore, the tribunal may order one of the parties to pay all or part of its costs if so is requested by the other party.
-The latter is, however, decided at the full discretion of the tribunal.
+The determination of costs shall be included in the award or the order terminating the case, and the amount falls due for payment one month after the award or order is made.
+If requested by either party, the tribunal shall allocate the tribunal's costs between the parties as it sees fit.

 Enforcement of Norwegian and non-Norwegian arbitral awards